 The final marathon will happen on 28 March, when Law will run the DUAL Marathon, climbing to the top of Rangitoto volcano in Auckland’s Hauraki Gulf.

-The challenge will see the adventurer cover the length and breadth of New Zealand, supported by runners from all over the world, including local Kiwis as well as runners from UK, Hong Kong, Canada, USA and Australia, each of whom will join him for up to 3 days each.
+The challenge will see the adventurer cover the length and breadth of New Zealand, supported by runners from all over the world, including local Kiwis as well as runners from UK, Hong Kong (China), Canada, USA and Australia, each of whom will join him for up to 3 days each.

 The High Five-0 will be a celebration of New Zealand’s stunningly beautiful places, the adventurous spirit of its people and its long tradition of peak bagging, trail running and exploration.
 Law is aiming to raise at least $NZ250,000 for the Mental Health Foundation of New Zealand and driving awareness of issues surrounding mental health.

 “I am massively excited – and more than a little scared – about the places that this challenge will take me,” says Mal.
 “Without a doubt New Zealand has some of the most beautiful, pristine and varied landscapes on the planet and I’ll be getting up close and personal with so many of them.
 Every day will have its unique challenges and will be shared with a different group of big-hearted support runners, so it really will be an adventurer’s dream smorgasbord feast!”

 It is New Zealand’s unique geography and landscape that allow Law to attempt an off-road marathon a day in what are some of the most pristine locations in the world.

 From stunning ocean views to massive mountain ranges, volcanoes, rainforests, glacial lakes - the most beautiful landscapes in the world are, in many cases, a short drive away from each other, making New Zealand the perfect playground for such an adventure.